dasling/dasling/README.md

         ```
         *.js filter=password
         ```
+    + cd dasling-FE
+    + npm install mariasql # it's a dependancy, we'll be connecting to the DB
 + Install the DB (script included in dasling-FE)
     + cd into the db directory
     + mysql -u root -p